GeorgeChen0306/wordFind/README.md

-This program will find all words in a word search grid by giving the location of the first character and then the oriented direction.
+<p>This program will find all words in a word search grid by giving the location of the first character and then the oriented direction.
 This program takes two command line arguments: the first is the word search grid and the second is the word to search.
-Both are in txt file format.
+Both are in txt file format.</p>
 **IMPORTANT**
 The format of the grid must look like the following:
 -------------------------------